-From lower building costs, to incredible energy efficiency, the cost savings that manufactured and modular homes offer are abundant.
+From lower building costs to energy efficiency, the cost savings that manufactured and modular homes offer are abundant.
 But some of you may ask, what are the other advantages of building manufactured homes in a facility indoors?

 The Kennesaw model by Norris

-While we have lots of posts about all the ways that a manufactured home saves you money, this post will discuss the benefits of having your home built in a facility!
+While we have lots of posts about all the ways that a manufactured home helps save you money, this post will discuss the benefits of having your home built in a facility!

 1. No Exposure to the Elements